-Conflict management consists of two elements.
-On the one hand, there is internal professional support explaining what steps should be taken and in what order to help resolve conflicts.
+Our conflict management system is comprised of two key components.
+It offers internal professional support to aid in conflict resolution, detailing the steps that should be taken and in what order to address and resolve conflicts.
 In addition, there is the above-mentioned internal whistleblower system for reporting potential breaches of rules.
 A breach of rules is understood to mean breaking the law or violating a company policy.
-In 2022, a whistleblower system was also be introduced for external stakeholders.
+In 2022, we also introduced a whistleblower system was also introduced for external stakeholders.
 Breaches are any violation of laws or internal policy committed by employees of Unite in connection with their work or by suppliers of Unite.

 The introduction of the whistleblower system also includes a procedure for dealing with incoming reports.
 It requires two case handlers: one from Human Resources, the other from the Compliance Department (both departments being known for their high confidentiality).
 This also ensures that the principle of dual control is applied.
-As soon as a tip-off is reported, it's examined by the Compliance Adviser together with the management, regardless of the severity of the violation, and measures are taken if necessary.